Home > Blog > Self-Publishing, Writing > Nonfiction Authors: How You Can Be A Hero To Your Readers

 But this also creates an opportunity, because the existence of books that don’t measure up makes it that much easier for you to be outstanding.

-• Learn to listen—everyone talks about how to find your niche, locate your market.
+Everyone talks about how to find your niche or locate your market.
 Has anyone mentioned just listening?
 Attentive listening to other people is an advanced human skill that is guaranteed to make you rise above other author marketers.
 People—clients, co-workers, friends, bosses—are constantly telling us what they want.
 We only have to tune in.

-• Walk the talk—dictating to others can become a habit.
-Specialist authors are invited to speak, taken seriously.
+Dictating to others can become a habit.
+Specialist authors are invited to speak and taken more seriously.
 Life can become a lot of talk.
 Taking action exposes you to the bracing test of the marketplace.
 Nothing will contribute to your authenticity more than putting your ideas into action.

-• Use authority, but be a companion—expert guidance is highly valued, and so it should be.
-Expert or beginner, remembering that we’re all on a journey, even if it’s only for the time we spend together, reminds us to be a good companion, not just a teacher, to share the journey, not stay above it all.
+Expert guidance is highly valued, and so it should be.
+Whether you’re an expert author or a beginner, remembering that we’re all on a journey, even if it’s only for the time we spend together, reminds us to be a good companion—not just a teacher, to share the journey, and not to stay above it all.

 When you get connected to where your readers are really coming from, when you understand the thing they most need to find out or conquer, you’ll become their hero.